jupyter-book/jupyter-book/docs/tutorials/start/create.md

 $ jupyter-book create mynewbook/
 ```

 This will generate a mini Jupyter Book that you can both build and explore locally.
 It will have a few decisions made for you, and you can explore the configuration of the book in `_config.yml` and its structure in `_toc.yml`.
 Use this book as inspiration, or as a starting point to work from.

-(anatomy-of-a-book)=
-## Anatomy of a Jupyter Book
+(inspect-book-structure)=
+## Inspect your book's structure

+Take a moment to look at the structure of the book you just created.

-There are three things that you need in order to build a Jupyter Book, each of which was just created by running `jupyter-book create`:
+There are three things needed in order to build a Jupyter Book, each of which was just created by running `jupyter-book create`:
 - A configuration file (`_config.yml`)
 - A table of contents file (`_toc.yml`)
 - Your book's content